liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices/05-migrating-documents-media-thumbnails.markdown

 $$$

-You'll get started by creating the replacement image resolutions.
+You'll get started by creating image resolutions for the thumbnails in Adaptive Media.

 ## Adding the Replacement Image Resolutions [](id=adding-the-replacement-image-resolutions)

-To migrate the existing Documents and Media thumbnails, you must add new image resolutions in Adaptive Media that have maximum height and maximum width values that are the same as the values specified in the following portal properties:
+To migrate the existing Documents and Media thumbnails, you must add new image resolutions in Adaptive Media that have maximum height and maximum width values that match the values specified in the following portal properties:

     dl.file.entry.thumbnail.max.height